Baikuntha Shukla: Early life

-Shukla was born on 15 May 1907 (The same day as that of another revolutionary-Sukhdev) in the village of Jalalpur in Muzaffarpur district of Bengal Presidency (now in Vaishali district of Bihar).
+Shukla was born on 15 May 1907 (the same day as that of another revolutionary, Sukhdev) in the village of Jalalpur in Muzaffarpur district of Bengal Presidency (now in Vaishali district of Bihar).
 He got his elementary education at his village and became a teacher in a lower primary school in village Mathurapur.
 He took active part in Civil Disobedience Movement in 1930 and was imprisoned in Patna Camp Jail.
 He was released along with other Satyagrahis after the Gandhi–Irwin Pact.
-Later he came in contact with the members of the Hindustan Socialist Republican Association and became a revolutionary.
+Later, he came in contact with the members of the Hindustan Socialist Republican Association and became a revolutionary.

 Death

 Phonindra Nath Ghosh, hitherto a key member of the Hindustan Socialist Republican Association had treacherously betrayed the cause by turning an approver, giving evidence, which led to the execution of Bhagat Singh, Sukhdev and Rajguru.
 Shukla was commissioned to plan the execution of Ghosh as an act of ideological vendetta which he carried out successfully on 9 November 1932.
-He was arrested and tried for the killing.
-Shukla was convicted and hanged in Gaya Central Jail on 14 May 1934.
+He was convicted of the killing and hanged in Gaya Central Jail on 14 May 1934.
 He was 27 years old.